Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 pif cond whenTrue whenFalse = pforce $ pif' # cond # pdelay whenTrue # pdelay whenFalse
 ```

 `pif'` is a direct synonym to the `IfThenElse` Plutus Core builtin function.
 Of course, it evaluates its arguments strictly but you often want an if-then-else that doesn't evaluate both its branches - only the one for which the condition holds.
-So, `pif`, as a haskell level function can take in both branches (without any concept of evaluating them), delay them and _then_ apply it to `pif'`.
+So, `pif`, as a Haskell level function can take in both branches (without any concept of evaluating them), delay them and _then_ apply them to `pif'`.
 Finally, a `pforce` will force the yielded branch that was previously delayed.

-> Jack: Capitalize Haskell.

-> Jack: apply _them_ to `pif'`.

 > Aside: Be careful of `pforce`ing the same delayed term twice.
 Unlike Haskell's handling of laziness - where forcing a thunk twice never duplicates computation - UPLC (Untyped Plutus Core) will happily duplicate the computation each time you force it.